- 17th January via British Comedy Guide: Comedy.co.uk Awards 2021 shortlist

 - John Lloyd, Bill Bailey, Sean Lock, Jon Richardson, Dave Gorman, Jimmy Carr, Humphrey Ker, Phill Jupitus and more

-- Richard Turner, Dan Schreiber, James Harkin, Anne Miller and Victoria Lloyd
+- Richard Turner, Dan Schreiber, James Harkin, Anne Miller, Victoria Lloyd and Julia McKenzie

 The Museum of Curiosity is a vast (albeit fictitious) building with a mission statement of housing everything in the universe that is in some way curious (including, as it happens, the entire universe itself).

 Each week, a panel made up of entertainers and academic experts put forward their curiosities to the head of the museum John Lloyd, the Professor of Ignorance at the University of Buckingham (later Southampton-Solent) and his curators.
 In the first series the curator was Bill Bailey, followed by Sean Lock in the second, Jon Richardson in the third, Dave Gorman in the fourth, and Jimmy Carr in the fifth.
-Humphrey Ker was the 6th curator, Phill Jupitus was the seventh, Sarah Millican starred in the eighth series, Noel Fielding in the ninth, Jo Brand for the tenth, Romesh Ranganathan for the eleventh, Sally Phillips the twelfth, Lee Mack the thirteenth, and Bridget Christie the fourteen.
+Humphrey Ker was the 6th curator, Phill Jupitus was the seventh, Sarah Millican starred in the eighth series, Noel Fielding in the ninth, Jo Brand for the tenth, Romesh Ranganathan for the eleventh, Sally Phillips the twelfth, Lee Mack the thirteenth, Bridget Christie the fourteen and Alice Levine the fifteenth.

 The only rule for donation is that the exhibit has to be in some way curious.
 It doesn't matter if something is gigantic, microscopic, hughly expensive, or even if it doesn't exist.